azaj01/pipelex/docs/pages/build-reliable-ai-workflows-with-pipelex/pipe-operators/PipeLLM.md

 inputs = { "page_content.page_view" = "Image" }
 output = "LayoutAnalysis"
 prompt = """
-Analyze the visual layout and design elements of this page.
-Focus on typography, spacing, and overall composition.
+Analyze the visual layout and design elements of this page: $page_content.page_view Focus on typography, spacing, and overall composition.
 """
 ```